math-eval/MathEval/README.md

 ```shell
 python preprocess_dataset/build_dataset.py --input_dir ./datasets --output_dir ./output
 ```
+where ./datasets is the path where you save your downloaded datasets

 ## How to construct the input prompt and the inference script
 We format the input prompt for different base model and their chat edition based on the [fastchat](https://github.com/lm-sys/FastChat/tree/main/fastchat).